 - To make Cornbread Muffins, pour the cornmeal batter into lined or greased muffin tins, filling them ⅔ full.
 Bake at 425°F/220°C in a preheated oven for 15-20 minutes until golden brown.
 This recipe makes 24 cornbread muffins, but you can halve this recipe to make just 12 muffins.

-- Option 1: Make faux buttermilk.
+- Option 1: Make a buttermilk substitute.
 If you don't have buttermilk, make your own by adding 2 tablespoons of freshly squeezed lemon juice into a liquid measuring cup and fill it with enough whole milk to make 2 cups of total liquid.
-Stir it and let it rest at room temperature to thicken for at least 5 minutes and up to 15 and proceed with recipe.
+Stir it and let it rest at room temperature to thicken for at least 5 minutes and up to 15 and proceed with the recipe.

-- Add a smoky bacon flavor to your cornbread, by adding 2 tablespoons of bacon drippings (bacon fat) to the skillet after you've removed the melted butter.
+- Add a smoky bacon flavor to your cornbread by adding 2 to 3 tablespoons of bacon drippings (bacon fat) to the skillet after you've removed the melted butter.
 Heat the bacon fat directly in the skillet in the oven for 5 minutes while the batter is resting.
 Add the cornmeal batter to the pan and bake.

 - Prep Time: 5 minutes